hanabi/hanabi.github.io/variant-specific/Null.md

   * Bob discards.
   * Cathy blind-plays her slot 4 card.

-#### 8) What happens if a *Positional Clue* targets a card that already has a clue on it?

-* By convention, *Positional Clues* must target null cards.
-Thus, if a *Positional Clue* targets a card that already has a clue on it, then it slides over and targets the slot one position to the right.
-  * If the *Positional Clue* targets the right-most card, then it slides over to the left.
-* This allows players the flexibility to "get" a null card when the clue types that would directly target the null card are not available.
+#### 8) How does "skipping over clued cards" work for *Color Positional Clues*?

+* For example, in a 3-player game of the "Null (5 Suits)" variant:
+  * All the 1's are played on the stacks except for the null 1.
+  * Bob hand is as follows: red 1, red 1, null 1, blue 1, blue 5
+  * Bob's blue 5 has a number 5 clue on it.
+(It was clued with a *5 Save* earlier on.)
+  * Alice clues yellow to Cathy, touching a yellow 1.
+  * Bob knows that normally, this would be an *Unknown Trash Discharge*.
+But all *Discharges* are "turned off" in null variants.
+Instead, this must be a *Null Positional Clue*.
+  * Bob knows that normally, yellow would refer to slot 4, since there are 5 slots in the hand and yellow is the 2nd rightmost color.
+But since Bob's slot 5 card already has a clue on it, he should skip over that card.
+So this must be targeting his slot 3 (e.g. his 2nd rightmost unclued slot).
+  * Bob blind-plays null 1 from slot 3.

 <br />